 As Databricks is based on Spark, its primary language is Scala.
 But the platform also supports Python, Java, R, and SQL.
 All these options except Java are available directly in Databricks notebooks.
 For Java code, you can use a remote Databricks workspace in IntelliJ IDEA or Eclipse.

 Snowflake was originally limited to SQL.
 However, Snowpark API, introduced in 2022, allows users to query and process data in Snowflake using Python, Java, and Scala.
-You can create Snowflake-based applications with Java and Scala in IntelliJ IDEA or use Visual Studio Code and Jupiter Notebook for Scala and Python development.
+You can create Snowflake-based applications with Java and Scala in IntelliJ IDEA or use Visual Studio Code and Jupyter Notebook for Scala and Python development.
 Python coding is also supported by internal tools — Snowflake worksheets and notebooks.

 ETL/ELT support